ali-ramadhan/matplotloom/README.md

 conda install matplotloom
 ```

-matplotloom requires Python 3.10+ and is continuously tested on Linux, Windows, and Mac.
-Ensure you have `ffmpeg` installed so that animations can be generated.
+matplotloom is continuously tested with Python 3.10+ on Linux, Windows, and Mac.

+You will need to have `ffmpeg` installed so that animations can be generated.

 ## Why use matplotloom?